SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 Your critical threshold is lowered by 1.

-# 101. - Tactician Adept
+# 101. - Tactician Expert

 You have martial training that allows you to perform special combat techniques called gambits:
 • You learn two gambits of your choice from the Tactician subclass.
 The Gambit DC of these gambits is 8 + proficiency bonus + Strength or Dexterity modifier, whichever is higher.